 The Pure Valor is ideal for longer swimming (i.e. distance and mid-distance swimming).

-Additionally, the pricing on the two suits varies considerably:
+Additionally, the pricing of the two suits varies considerably:

 Final Thoughts

-The Speedo Pure Intent is a comfortable and exceptionally fast tech suit.
+The Speedo Pure Intent is a comfortable and speedy tech suit.

 If not the fastest racing suit on the market right now.